uva-engineering-decision-analysis/David_Hill_Project_SYS6014/Final_Paper.md

 WHPY = Working hours Per Year found in appendix B [3]

 ## Failure Risk Analysis
+This goal of this part of the decision tool is to predict the probability of failure of a bulldozer or piece of equipment that makes the most financial sense.
+This tool should be run after the rent v.s buy analysis is conducted.
+This tool starts by asking the decision maker a series of questions.
+Based on the parameters collected from the decision maker, the tool compares the parameters to market-driven, generated bulldozer data to determine the failure rate of a machine that matches those parameters.
+It then calculates the lambda values and poisson probabalities for failure over the period of ownership and period in which failure is acceptable per the user's specification.

 ## Data
 The data generation process for this project involved 3 distinct parts; web-scraping, cleaning, and data generation.
 After much research and advice from industry, it was clear during the research that there are almost no datasets that show bulldozer failures.
 The data that is available through used bulldozer listing sites is censored data in the sense that the only bulldozers being represented are working ones.
 Given these constraints, it was natural to use market data from working bulldozers to generate artificial datasets to base predictions on.

 # Example